lminh209/Dynamical_Irreducibility_Algorithm/README.md

 ## Acknowledgement

-I would like to express my gratitude for Mount Holyoke College's Math/Stat/Data Department for supporting this summer research project.
+I would like to extend my gratitude to the following groups of people:

+First, Mount Holyoke College's Math/Stat/Data Department - for supporting this summer research project.

-I also want to thank Professors Tony Liu and Chassidy Bozeman, whom I took Data Structures and Discrete Math with.
+Second, Professors Tony Liu and Chassidy Bozeman, whom I took Data Structures and Discrete Math with.
 The coding and proofwriting skills I learned from your classes proved useful in this project!

+Third, my naginata seniors Pemily, Viktoria and Gráinne.

+Fourth, my friend and trusted proofreader Định.

 Lastly, I want to thank my mentor, Professor Tori Day, for your guidance throughout this project.
 I learned a lot from your knowledgeableness, enthusiasm and patience.